Last updated on July 22nd, 2026.

-These Honey Cookies are tender, crumbly, and not only sweetened with honey but also taste like it.
+My Honey Cookies are a childhood treasure, so tender they melt-in-the-mouth, slightly crumbly, and not only sweetened with honey but also taste like it.
 Made with simple ingredients, this delicious treat is perfect for any occasion.

 Glazed honey cookies.